Top Three Things You’ll Learn:

 - Why it’s important to do the math before deciding to carve-out specialty

 There continues to be a push to find ways to address the growing impact of specialty medications on employer healthcare costs has become top of mind for benefits advisors.
-Despite proven successes with utilizing an independent prior authorization program and a variable copay program, two additional strategies are being increasingly explored in the market: carving-out specialty medications or excluding specialty drugs from the pharmacy benefits.
+Despite proven successes with utilizing an independent prior authorization program and a variable copay program, two additional strategies are being increasingly explored in the market: carving-out specialty medications or excluding specialty drugs from the pharmacy benefit.
 If your clients are exploring these options, it’s important that you fully analyze the value, including the member impact, before the client makes their final decision.

 Understanding the Difference